-NasaClip is clinically proven to treat nosebleeds faster and more effectively than other common methods, at an affordable price.
+NasaClip can help to treat nosebleeds faster and more effectively than other common methods, at an affordable price.
 Plus, it’s a hands-free and mess-free way to stop nosebleeds.

 For health care professionals, NasaClip can positively impact quality-of-care and reputational metrics by shortening treatment times and promoting higher patient satisfaction scores.
 It can also allow health care professionals to address nosebleeds quickly, so they can redeploy valuable resources to other patients and more serious needs.